Tables of subspace codes: Conclusion

 The collection of the known results on lower and upper bounds for subspace codes is an ongoing project.
 So far we have merely implemented the tip of the iceberg of the available knowledge.
 Even for upper bounds for constant dimension codes, which is the most advanced part of our summary, there are several pieces of work left.
 We still hope that the emerging on-line data base and the accompanying user's guide is already valuable for researchers in the field at this stage.
 One yardstick for our knowledge is the fraction between the best known lower bound and the best known upper bound for constant dimension codes.
 To be able to state some parametrical results, we compare the size of the lifted MRD code with the Singleton or the Anticode bound as done in \cite{heinlein2017asymptotic}.
 To this end we utilize the so called $q$-Pochhammer symbol $(a;q)_n:=\prod_{i=0}^{n-1} \left(1-aq^i\right)$ and its specialization $(1/q;1/q)_n=\prod_{i=1}^{n}\left(1-1/q^i\right)$. \begin{Proposition}{\cite[Proposition 7]{heinlein2017asymptotic}} For $k \le n-k$ the ratio of the size of an LMRD code divided by the size of the Singleton bound converges for $n \rightarrow \infty$ monotonically decreasing to $(1/q;1/q)_{k-d/2+1}\ge (1/2;1/2)_\infty > 0.288788$. \end{Proposition} \begin{Proposition}{\cite[Proposition 8]{heinlein2017asymptotic}} For $k \le n-k$ the ratio of the size of an LMRD code divided by the size of the Anticode bound converges for $n \rightarrow \infty$ monotonically decreasing to $\frac{(1/q;1/q)_{k}}{(1/q;1/q)_{d/2-1}}\ge \frac{q}{q-1}\cdot (1/q;1/q)_{k} \ge 2\cdot (1/2;1/2)_\infty > 0.577576$. \end{Proposition} The largest gap of this estimate is attained for $d=4$ and $k=\left\lfloor n/2\right\rfloor$.
 We remark that for this special case none of the mentioned upper bounds yields an asymptotic improvement over the Anticode bound and none of the described constructions yields an asymptotic improvement over the LMRD code construction.
 If $k$ does not vary with $n$ (or does increase very slowly), then the Anticode bound can be asymptotically be attained by an optimal code, see \cite[Theorem~4.1]{MR829351} and also \cite{blackburn2012asymptotic}.

 For mixed dimension codes comparatively little is known and more research is sorely needed.
-If you want to support us in our task, please let us know any known constructions, bounds or papers that we have missed so far via \href{mailto:daniel.heinlein@uni-bayreuth.de}{daniel.heinlein@uni-bayreuth.de} or the \textit{Contribute}-button in the upper right corner of the webpage \url{subspacecodes.uni-bayreuth.de}.
+If you want to support us in our task, please let us know any known constructions, bounds or papers that we have missed so far via \href{mailto:daniel.heinlein@aalto.fi}{daniel.heinlein@aalto.fi} or the \textit{Contribute}-button in the upper right corner of the webpage \url{subspacecodes.uni-bayreuth.de}.

 Tracing back results to their original source is a task on its own.
 We want to work on that issue more intensively in the future.
 If you observe possible enhancements in that direction, please let us know.
 Critique, suggestions for improvements and feature requests are also highly welcome.